All Episodes

 I don't see why they didn't put it.

-But most probably, I think he ended with Mugga.
+But most probably, I think he ended with Mugg.

-So what Trump is doing here is just showing everyone the kind of slush fund that comes out of like Act Blue to, you know, we're going to pay you for, you know, a performance.
+So what Trump is doing here is just showing everyone the kind of slush fund that comes out of like Act Blue to, you know, we're going to pay you for, you know, a performance, well, you know, three million dollars for, you know, an hour of you talking.

-You know, you're going to buy Hunter Biden's latest art piece for half a million dollars, which took him like 20 minutes to splash onto an account.
+So things like that, you know, you're going to buy Hunter Biden's latest art piece for half a million dollars, which took him like twenty minutes to do to splash on top of it.

 But also, I mean, imagine if they paid Cardi B. I'm saying if.